-Extensions and Alterations including new window openings
+Extensions and alterations including new window openings

-You should adapt your plans to suit the existing building structure as far as possible.
+the existing building structure as far as possible.
 Guidance is provided in the above section on extensions but it is particularly important that where a building is being converted that it is not significantly extended but minor extensions can add to the character.
 Avoid over-large dormer windows or complex roofs.
 New window opening should reflect the original agricultural character.
 Large openings can often be accommodated in old cart/machinery entrances and barn doors.
 Details such as lintols and window dressings should be carefully considered.